Reviews You Can Rely On

 We've vetted, purchased, and tested over 30 soft coolers since 2017.
 Our most recent test compares the best models available today.
 Soft coolers offer portability and versatility that traditional hard coolers can't.
 From lunchboxes to beach days, we meticulously put these soft-shelled sidekicks through the paces, side-by-side, to discover which are the best insulators, the supremely rugged, and the sensationally portable.
 We fully loaded these coolers, walked with them for miles, and went through hundreds of pounds of ice.
 No matter your budget or needs, our exhaustive testing will help you identify the perfect cooler for you.

 If you're hoping to keep ice for days on your next camping trip, we've also tested and outlined our favorite hard-sided coolers.
 We've got recommendations for a plethora of other camping accessories.
-From the best camping stoves and top portable fire pits to tents and the coziest sleeping bags, we've got the scoop on the gear that's worth your money (and the stuff that isn't).
+From camping stoves and top portable fire pits to tents and the coziest sleeping bags, we've got the scoop on the gear that's worth your money (and the stuff that isn't).

 Editor's Note: Our soft cooler review was updated on November 4, 2024, to ensure our lineup is up to date and available for purchase.